HandyGold75/DMARC-Analyzer/README.md

 ## Requirements

 * Python 3.10 or greater (Older version not tested).
-* Python Modules PySimpleGUI and xmltodict
+* Python Modules pywin32, xmltodict and PySimpleGUI.
 * Windows 10/ 11.
 * Outlook Client
+* (Shared) mailbox that receives dmarc reports.
 * Microsoft Notepad (Not required to run).

 ## Set up

 Install required modules

-`py -m pip install PySimpleGUI xmltodict`
+`py -m pip install pywin32 xmltodict PySimpleGUI`

-Setting you domains
+Setting you domains and mailbox

 * Open the script in a editor.
 * At the bottom of the script replace the domains the scripts need to check.